stanley-1/tp/docs/UserGuide.md

   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `t/friend`, `t/friend t/family` etc.

 * The `|` vertical bar indicates a choice that you have to make between the left and right options.<br>
-  e.g. in `[date/NAME:YYYY-MM-DD[:monthly|:yearly]]`, you can enter `date/Birthday:2021-01-01:yearly` to indicate an annual event called `Birthday` that repeats on 1 Jan yearly.
+  e.g. in `[date/NAME:YYYY-MM-DD[:monthly|:yearly]]`, you can enter either `date/Event:2021-01-01:yearly` or `date/Event:2021-01-01:monthly`.

-* You may type your inputs in any order.<br>
+* You may enter your inputs in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* If an input for a particular field is expected only once in the command but you specified it multiple times, only the last occurrence of the input will be taken.<br>
+* If an input for a particular field is expected only once in the command but you specify it multiple times, only the last occurrence of the input will be taken.<br>
   e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

 * If you type inputs for commands that do not require any additional information (such as `list`, `exit` and `clear`), they will be ignored.<br>